 Keeping your grass happy and healthy

-As the weather gets warmer, start a summer lawn care programme to keep your grass looking green and lush.
+As the weather gets warmer, our experts have put together their top tips for a summer lawn care programme to keep your grass looking green and lush.

 Mowing your lawn regularly keeps the lawn in good health by encouraging it to grow thicker and encouraging root spread which in turn helps to prevent weeds.
 Over the summer, we recommended you mow twice a week (once a week in periods of drought), but on a higher blade setting.
 Longer grass will withstand dry periods better in the summer, plus cutting your lawn too short will damage it and can encourage weeds to take root.
 If your lawn is shaded, keeping it longer will make it less susceptible to moss and bare patches.

 The ideal time to mow your lawn is when it is dry.
 Wet grass is harder for the lawn mower to collect up and you don’t want clumps of grass all over your lawn.

 Your mower blades are also important – they need to be sharp to cut the grass effectively!
 Blunt blades will damage the grass and leave it with a brown hue.

 Once you have mowed, tidy the edges with some edging shears.